alexnik42/algorithms/README.md

 **Graph search**

 * Kosaraju's algorithm (1978) - an algorithm to find the strongly connected components [[Wiki](https://en.wikipedia.org/wiki/Strongly_connected_component)] of a directed graph using two passes of depth-first search with linear running time of O(n + m), which is asymptotically optimal because there is a matching lower bound (any algorithm must examine all vertices and edges). [[Description](https://en.wikipedia.org/wiki/Kosaraju's_algorithm)] [[Code](./kosaraju.py)]
+* 2-satisfiability problem (2-SAT) - a computational problem of assigning values to variables, each of which has two possible values, in order to satisfy a system of constraints on pairs of variables.
+This problem can be solved in polynomial time.
+The algorithm uses strongly connected components (Kosaraju's algorithm) and outputs whether the given instance is satisfiable or not. [[Description](https://en.wikipedia.org/wiki/2-satisfiability)] [[Code](./2-sat.py)]

 **Greedy algorithms**